qqueke/freeRTOS-Alarm/README.md

 - Device actuation (to be handled by a resource manager task or in a distributed way).
 - User interface (console).

+## Requirements

+- LPC1768 microcontroller
+- FreeRTOS
+- KeilStudioCloud IDE

+## Installation and Usage

+1. Clone this repository to your local machine.
+2. Open the project in KeilStudioCloud IDE.
+3. Build and flash the project to your LPC1768 microcontroller.
+4. Connect to the microcontroller using a terminal emulator.
+5. Use the provided command line functionalities to interact with the alarming system.

 ## Connecting to the board
 You are free to use any terminal emulator of your choice.
 Despite that, here are some steps in order to connect to the board using Putty:
 1. Select the device `Serial line` (on linux it is usually /dev/ttyACM0)